varya/gulp-express-bem-angular-stub/README.md

 > gulp
 ```
 This provides a development server.
-CSS, JavaScript and HTML files are watched in `src` folder and the website is reloaded in case of changes.
+SASS, JavaScript and HTML files are watched in `src` folder and the website is reloaded in case of changes.

 ## Running app in production
 ```